-Assessment is based on evaluating the student's work through the interim report (57%) and seminar (43% weighting).
+Assessment is based on evaluating the student's work through the interim report (75%) and seminar (25% weighting).
 The assessment will be carried out by the project supervisor and the project assessor whose marks are equally weighed.
 The assessor is an academic staff assigned by the School.
-The same assessor will be assigned for Masters Project C. The marking is done independently by each marker, without collusion or knowledge of the other mark.
+The same assessor will be assigned for Project B. The marking is done independently by each marker, without collusion or knowledge of the other mark.
 If there is a significant difference between the two marks for the report (>10%), the Thesis Coordinator has the discretion to decide the next course of action, e.g. ask the two markers to review their marks.

 It is intended that Project A covers the planning, preparing and completing some initial work on the project.
-To measure these achievements through the report and seminar, the marking breakdowns are: (i) 50% on gathering, understanding and prioritizing relevant technical background about the project, literature review and the problem statement; (ii) 20% on project planning (detailed proposed solution or design, work plan with specific tasks for realizing this solution, and skills, resources and trainings identified) and their quality (degree of challenges involved, level of intellectual contribution); (iii) 20% on project preparation (preliminary work completed, skills acquired, trainings completed, and risk assessment) and (iii) 10% on the presentation.
+To measure these achievements through the report and seminar, the marking breakdowns are: (i) 65% on gathering, understanding and prioritising relevant technical background about the project, literature review and the problem statement; (ii) 25% on project deliverables (detailed proposed solution or design, work plan with specific tasks for realizing this solution, and which tasks completed to date) and their quality (degree of challenges involved, level of intellectual contribution); and (iii) 10% on the presentation.

-It is most important to note that Masters Project A is not just about doing a literature review but students must demonstrate real progress in the project with tangible project deliverables.
+It is most important to note that ME Project A is not just about doing a literature review but students must demonstrate real progress in the project with tangible project deliverables.